What Critical Skill Set Attributes Should a Comedian Possess to Slay an Audience?

 However, laughs per minute is NOT the most accurate gauge of a comedian’s performance level.
 For example, if a comedian gets 6 laughs per minute but each laugh is only 1 second long, then they are not doing well.

-If you have a smartphone then you most likely already have all the tolls (apps) installed already in order to find just how ell you or any other comedian is doing the seconds of laughter per minute department (see #5 below).
+If you have a smartphone, then you most likely already have all the tools (apps) installed to find out just how well you or any other comedian is doing in the seconds of laughter per minute department (see #5 below).

-There’s no rocket science involved to understand that if a comedian wants to gets 4-6+ audience laughs per minute with their stand-up comedy material, then they need to deliver 4-6+ punchlines per minute.
+There’s no rocket science involved in understanding that if a comedian wants to get 4-6+ audience laughs per minute with their stand-up comedy material, they need to deliver 4-6+ punchlines per minute.

-The difficulty lies in not really knowing what a punchline is (I’m not talking about the standard and worthless definitions of a punchline.)
+The difficulty lies in not really knowing what a punchline is (and I’m not talking about the standard and worthless definitions of a punchline).

 There is no actionable information in simply knowing that a punchline is the funny part of a joke or that it contains an element of surprise.
 As a matter of fact…